kurenai7968/volume_controller/README.md

 # volume_controller

-A Flutter plugin for iOS and Android control system volume. \
+A Flutter plugin for iOS and Android control system volume.
-\
-**The show/hide system UI only support Android now**

 ## Variables